Skip to main content

 I was surprised, for example, that John Dunbar requests to be stationed at the frontier so he could see the wild west before it disappeared, implying that he already has a somewhat romanticized view of this world.
 This contrasts with Jake Sully, who even midway through his study with the Na’vi comments “I hope this tree-hugging crap isn’t on the final.”
 I was also bracing myself for the moment when the Sioux turned their backs on John just as the tension rises in a “you will never be one of The People!” moment, but it never came.

 Both films offered uniquely memorable sequences, like Jake’s taming of and first flight with his ikran, or John’s buffalo hunt with the tribe.
 The movies actually have wildly different endings.
 John and his wife, Stands With a Fist (who incidentally is characterized very differently than Neytiri), flee for the safety of a tribe, while Avatar ends with the colonists returning to earth as Jake is once and for all initiated into the world of the Na’vi.
 There's a certain "Mad Libs" similarity to the two films, but that is kind of cutting the movies off at their knees, certainly not the behavior we tolerate when discussing our own favorite stories.
 (On the topic of Dances with Wolves, I'll acknowledge another grievance aired against both films has to do with the trope of the "chosen one" white guy swooping in to save the natives, and ...
-I do think there is something there to be unpacked, but I also think that particular current runs separate from this particular discussion, so I'm choosing here to table that talking point for another day.)
+I do think there is something there to be unpacked, but I also think that such a discussion deserves a different framework from what I can provide in this particular space, so I'm choosing to save that conversation for another day.)

 Perhaps you have had the experience of arguing with a roommate or relative who didn’t care for